 - 1. Sponsor Habitat for Humanity (Habitat).
 Habitat states that AB 1868 simply codifies a practice already in place by the majority of County Assessors.
-It further states that new home sales or new home assessments in California are approximately 100 properties annually.
+It further states that new home sales or new home assessments in California meeting the criteria are approximately 100 properties per year.
 For non-Habitat new affordable home sales, the organization stated that sales are insignificant.
 This is based on the premise that there are very few affordable home developers compared to the total properties sold and assessed for each county.
 In conclusion, Habitat states that the tax or revenue impact will be minimal. - 2.
-This bill confines the value of the real property at the time of purchase to no greater than the sum of the value of the first mortgage and any applicable down payment.
-The manner in which the proposal is described and presented does not provide a clear intent regarding what the value or the purchase price should be.
-Does this create a value standard other than fair market value as required by the California Constitution?
-BOE Staff assumes that the intent is to exclude the value of silent second mortgages from the purchase price.
-A better approach might be to provide language as to what should be excluded from the purchase price (for assessed valuation purposes) in this case, silent second mortgages.
-The exclusion would be the amount stated in a trust deed that is recorded in conjunction with an affordable housing unit, when the trustor is the occupant and a non-profit or government agency selling authority is the beneficiary. - 3.
 Silent second mortgages: valuation.
 Some argue that a home's "purchase price" should not take into account the silent second mortgage.
 However, because the law requires total consideration, whether paid in money or otherwise, to be the assessment basis, it must be considered.
 A mitigating factor is that the face amount of the silent second, which can be substantial, will be discounted.
-Once the Assessor analyzes the silent second terms, it is possible that no amount, or a negligible sum, is added to the nominal sales price to calculate the statutory "purchase price" definition. - 4.
-The BOE's current recommended assessment approach.
+Once the Assessor analyzes the silent second terms, it is possible that no amount, or a negligible sum, is added to the nominal sales price to calculate the statutory "purchase price" definition.

+3. The BOE's current recommended assessment approach.